 When does the covered period start?

-The SBA gives you two options for when those eight weeks covered by forgiveness begin:
+The SBA gives you two options for when those 24 weeks covered by forgiveness begin:

 - Covered period.
-The standard covered period is eight weeks after the day your business receives the funds — or the first round of funds if your lender disburses them in installments.
+The standard covered period is 24 weeks after the day your business receives the funds — or the first round of funds if your lender disburses them in installments.

 - Alternative payroll covered period.
 Businesses that pay employees every two weeks or more frequently can begin the covered period on the first day of the first pay period after your business gets the loan.